Chart Color Schemes

 Broadmeadow displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Broadmeadow's dwelling structure, as per the latest Census, consisted of 66.8% houses and 33.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
-Home ownership in Broadmeadow was at 25.0%, with mortgaged dwellings at 29.3% and rented ones at 45.7%.
+Broadmeadow's dwelling structures, as per the latest Census, consisted of 66.8% houses and 33.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+Home ownership in Broadmeadow stood at 25.0%, with mortgaged dwellings at 29.3% and rented ones at 45.7%.
 The median monthly mortgage repayment was $1,856, lower than Non-Metro NSW's average of $1,962.
-The median weekly rent in Broadmeadow was $400, matching Non-Metro NSW's figure but higher than the national average of $375.
+Median weekly rent in Broadmeadow was $400, matching the Non-Metro NSW figure but exceeding the national average of $375.
 Nationally, Broadmeadow's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing